 Examples for enhancements for cloud security standards

-- The Security Measure text below is an example how cloud security standards can request Cloud Service Providers (CSP) to deliver the Service Model Patterns.
+- The Security Measure text below is an example how cloud security standards can request Cloud Service Providers (CSP) to deliver the Deployment Model Patterns.
 The measure text also stipulates minimal requirements about the content of the Patterns (what needs to be addressed and described).

 - It is important to note that different cloud security standards can develop different solutions.
-The required content, the structure and format my differ between them.
+The required content, the structure and format may differ between them.
 That’s why this Zero Outage Industry Standard only describes the concept and provides example.
 Nevertheless, each standard shall define unique requirements to be met by the Cloud Service Providers (CSP).